[Click here for a PDF version of this document]

 A. TYPE OF SUBMISSION

-Please select the type of presentation:
+Please select the type of submission:

 □ Organized panel presentation (20 minutes each speaker; 3 speakers)